grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 In one space recessed between the supports of the pressure hull were stacks of greasy cans still unopened.
 The labels had been peeled off and the contents written on them in grease pencil.
 Most appeared to be of some variety of highly-salted pasta-and-sauce.
 In another recess was a bin with what must have been a hundred different types of puzzle games with squares of color to sort --- all solved.

 The controls to the sub were aligned with and partially inside of the sail.
 The sail was the only place with enough headroom to stand upright.
 Or, at least Shakes could stand upright in the sail, Hemi still had to crouch a bit.
 There were small wooden crates crammed into the bow section, and more behind the controls in about the middle of the boat.
 Shakes had thrown what were clearly his sleeping blankets over the crates.
 There was still a thin heavily-stained mattress to one side, which Shakes was raising to lean against the pressure hull so they could get past the crates.

+[//]: # (Somewhere in here: have Hemi comment on the airplane-style controls?
+Maybe move that to later when Hemi is riding with Shakes and the magnetic mines.)

 "Y'all woke me from a nap with the ship-to-ship call.
 That's why I didn't see ya earlier.
 I suppose you want to see the engines and batteries and whatnot?
 They're towards the back."
 Shakes pick up a brown bag from the deck that had some weight holding it upright, and extracted a piece of hard candy that he started sucking on.